How corrupt is the British government?

 The Tory party are amassing funds to the tune of £50million just from bankers during the course of one parliament – and this was last time around and it is bound to be escalating.

 Politicians have no sense of fairness or irony.
 As a consultant doctor, if you are given anything more than a diary from a pharmaceutical company this has to be declared as it may represent a conflict of interest.
 The same goes for many senior people in positions of power in companies, such as directors.

 However, the situation in America has just got a whole lot worse for democracy.
-Thom Hartmann interviewed former U.S. President Jimmy Carter, and, at the very end of his show (as if this massive question were merely an aftethought), asked him his opinion regarding recent decisions in the U.S. Supreme Court.
+Thom Hartmann interviewed former U.S. President Jimmy Carter, and, at the very end of his show (as if this massive question were merely an afterthought), asked him his opinion regarding recent decisions in the U.S. Supreme Court.
 The two historic decisions referred to the enabling of unlimited secret money (including foreign money) now to pour into U.S. political and judicial campaigns.

-Carter answered: “It violates the essence of what made America a great country in its political system.
+“It violates the essence of what made America a great country in its political system.
 Now it’s just an oligarchy with unlimited political bribery being the essence of getting the nominations for President or being elected President.
-So, now we’ve just seen a subversion of our political system as a payoff to major contributors, who want and expect, and sometimes get, favors for themselves after the election is over. … At the present time the incumbents, Democrats and Republicans, look upon this unlimited money as a great benefit to themselves.”
+So, now we’ve just seen a subversion of our political system as a payoff to major contributors, who want and expect, and sometimes get, favours for themselves after the election is over. … At the present time the incumbents, Democrats and Republicans, look upon this unlimited money as a great benefit to themselves.”